NameRead — never mispronounce a name again

 4. In-Meeting Audio NameTag

-When hovering over a participant’s window, users can see a small name tag with a playback button, phonetic line, and personal story.
+Users can see a small name tag with a playback button, phonetic line, and personal story.
 This enables accurate, respectful pronunciation during conversations.

 5. Host-led Greetings